microsoft/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel8/README.md

 ## Post Deployment Steps

 - Once the deployment is successfull, go the VM and copy the Public IP of the VM.
-- Open a web broser and go to http://<PUBLIC_HOSTNAME>:8080/dukes/ and you should see the applicaiton running If you want to access the administration console go to http://<PUBLIC_HOSTNAME>:8080 and click on the link Administration Console and enter EAP username and password to see the console.
+- Open a web browser and go to http://<PUBLIC_HOSTNAME>:8080/dukes/ and you should see the applicaiton running If you want to access the administration console go to http://<PUBLIC_HOSTNAME>:8080 and click on the link Administration Console and enter EAP username and password to see the console.